 Brooklyn Grange is operated by a team of hard-working people committed to realizing a more sustainable and delicious NYC.
 Yet who we refer to as The Farmily comprises not just a core group of managing partners but a dedicated network of trainees; investors; landlords; community partners; fellow farmers, and the guy we get coffee from in the morning.
 Without the support and hard work of our community, Brooklyn Grange could never achieve the reach and growth we have experienced since opening in the spring of 2010.

 Here’s a bit of background on our team!

 Ben Flanner is a trained Industrial Engineer with a background in business and marketing.
-In 2009 Ben co-founded Eagle Street Rooftop Farms, the first rooftop soil farm in New York, and is widely recognized as a leader in rooftop urban agriculture.
+In 2009 Ben co-founded Eagle Street Rooftop Farms, the first rooftop farm in New York, and is widely recognized as a leader in rooftop urban agriculture.
 His expertise in systems optimization and unwavering drive to increase efficiencies across the farm are balanced by his passion for sharing his knowledge, and the keen desire to help raise urban agriculture as an industry to a higher level.
 He is currently developing sustainable energy technology fueled by friendly, mid-western charm and the elongated “A” in the Wisconsin accent.

 Vice President & Founding Partner